praecipitator/PatchSplitterTest/README.md

 DO NOT USE THIS

 This is not a patcher.
-This is a test/demo for code to be included into Synthesis itself at some point.
+This is a testbed for code to be included into Mutagen itself at some point.